efbmachine/e-commerce/README.md

 This app was built using MongoDB, Express, Pug, NodeJs, Jquery and Mongoose.

 You can access the app at https://ogooue-delivery.onrender.com/.
-However, since I am using free hosting prepare for a load time of at least 15seconds
+However, since I am using free hosting prepare for a load time of at least 15 seconds.
+Also, the app is completely in French as it is the spoken language in Gabon.